Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/azureservicebusqueueconfig.md

  * `EnablePartitioning`: Increase overall throughput by allowing to use multiple brokers/stores to handle queues and topics to overcome limitations of a single broker/store at increased cost.
 Partitioning does reduce number of queues or topics per namespace.
 Defaults to false.
  * `SupportOrdering`: Specifies whether queues and topics should enable support for message ordering.
 Defaults to true.

 NOTE: AzureServiceBusQueueConfig is only available in Versions 6 and below. `QueueName` and `QueuePerInstance` are obsoleted since version 6.
-Instead, specify endpoint name and scale-out option.
+Instead, specify endpoint name and scale out option.

 Defaults are just starting values.
 These values should be always measured and tested against the specific solution and adjusted accordingly.